harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What does delegate resource threshold DYNAMIC_REQUEST_HANDLING do?

- By default delegate task capacity is purely based on the number of tasks which is not ideal as some tasks consume far less resources than the others.
-Enabling `DYNAMIC_REQUEST_HANDLING` would make delegate take tasks based on the available resources (CPU/Memory) instead, so if delegate is overloaded it would reject a task (default is 80% cpu/mem).
-If either CPU or Mem is at 80% or more, delegate would reject the task.
+ By default, delegate task capacity is based on the number of tasks.
+Some tasks consume far less resources than the others.
+Enabling `DYNAMIC_REQUEST_HANDLING` allows the delegate to take tasks based on available resources (CPU/Memory) instead.
+If delegate is overloaded, it would reject a task (default is 80% cpu/mem).

+ For more information, go to [Configure delegate resource threshold](/docs/platform/delegates/manage-delegates/delegate-metrics/#configure-delegate-resource-threshold).

 ### How can I fix the delegate out-of-memory error?

 The delegate throws an error indicating `java.lang.OutOfMemoryError` or that the delegate has run out of heap space.
 The container has run out of memory or the delegate has exceeded heap space.

 Review the container's memory usage.
 Harness recommends that you use `Xms` and `Xmx` or `MinRAMPercentage` and `MaxRAMPercentage` JVM arguments to adjust the heap size of the delegate.
 You can provide these arguments via the `JAVA_OPTS` environment variable when you set up the delegate.

 ### How can I remove a single disconnected delegate pod?

-The delegate pod will be automatically removed after 7 days from the time it was disconnected.
+Delegate pods are automatically removed 7 days after they're disconnected.

-### Is there a way the user can run all the steps on one specific delegate pod?
+### Is there a way users can run all the pipeline steps on one specific delegate pod?

-Yes, user can run all the steps on one specific delegate pod.
-Doc: https://developer.harness.io/docs/platform/delegates/manage-delegates/run-all-pipeline-steps-in-one-pod/
+Yes, you can run all the steps on one specific delegate pod.
+For more information, go to [Run all pipeline steps in one pod](/docs/platform/delegates/manage-delegates/run-all-pipeline-steps-in-one-pod/).

-### How do I install Harness delegate using Azure ACI?
+### How do I install a Harness Delegate using Azure ACI?

 You can use the following repository as a sample to install it through Terraform.
 (Terraform Example)[https://gist.github.com/rssnyder/40ebf23bc352a2fbf75005239367abcd].

 ### How often does Harness upgrade the kubectl binary version within the delegate?

-We don't have an exact period for when these upgrades occur, but we maintain a list of [Supported platforms and technologies](https://developer.harness.io/docs/platform/platform-whats-supported).
+We don't have regular upgrade schedule, but we maintain a list of [Supported platforms and technologies](/docs/platform/platform-whats-supported).

 You can also customize the kubectl binary version using `INIT_SCRIPT`.

-### Can we add Custom Selector in the Harness Delegate chart for legacy delegates?
+### Can we add a Custom Selector in the Harness Delegate chart for legacy delegates?

-For legacy delegates we do not have a way to specify delegate selector or delegate tags in the delegate helm chart.
+For legacy delegates, we don't have a way to specify a delegate selector or delegate tags in the delegate Helm chart.
 We do have an [API to get and update selectors for the delegates](https://developer.harness.io/docs/first-gen/firstgen-platform/techref-category/api/use-delegate-selector-api).

 ### Why isn't the task_failed_total delegate metric reporting data despite step failure?